jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

   - When you need to pass export values to many stacks (VPC Id, etc...).
 - **Nested Stacks**
   - Helpful when components must be re-used.
-  - **Ex:** re-use how to properly configure an Application Load Balancer.
+  - **Ex:** Re-use how to properly configure an Application Load Balancer.
   - The nested stack only is important to the higher level stack (it's not shared).

 # 15. DependsOn